Alheim

 Alheim is a municipality in Hersfeld-Rotenburg district in northeastern Hesse, Germany.
 It is named after nearby Alheimer Mountain.
 Alheim consist of 10 former souverain villages situated on both banks of the river Fulda.

 Geography

 Location

 The community lies in Hersfeld-Rotenburg district some 35 km southeast of Kassel and a few kilometres northwest of Rotenburg an der Fulda.
 It stretches along both banks of the Fulda into the Knüllgebirge (range) and the Stölzinger Gebirge.
 In this latter range the community’s landmark can be found, the 549 m-high Alheimer.

 Constituent communities

 Alheim’s Ortsteile are Baumbach (founded before 1003), Erdpenhausen, Hergershausen, Licherode, Niederellenbach, Niedergude (founded before 960), Oberellenbach, Obergude (founded before 960), Sterkelshausen (founded before 1003) and Heinebach.

-The population is some 5,300, of whom more than 2,500 live in Heinebach, the biggest of the ten constituent communities and Alheim’s economic hub.
+As of 2022, the municipality's population was 4959 people.

 Neighbouring communities

 Alheim borders in the north on the community of Morschen and the town of Spangenberg (both in the Schwalm-Eder-Kreis), in the east on the town of Rotenburg an der Fulda, in the south on the community of Ludwigsau (both in Hersfeld-Rotenburg) and in the west on the community of Knüllwald (in the Schwalm-Eder-Kreis).